warden-protocol/wardenprotocol/docs/docs/validate-and-run-a-node/introduction.md

 	- A link to the API reference
 - An overview of the section

-**Note:** What about running a blockchain node?
-Does it require a separate guide?
+**Note:** We could try keeping all theory about validation in the Learn section.